 In addition, IRSN participates in several international research programs whose goal is to understand fuel rod behavior during a LOCA situation (cladding embrittlement and deformation, fuel fragmentation, etc.).
 The main programs, carried under the auspices of the OECD, are the Halden Reactor Project in Norway and the Studsvik Cladding Integrity Project (SCIP) in Sweden.

-At the same time, the knowledge gained during this research is added to DRACCAR, a thermo-mechanical multi-rods 3D software to realistically asses the behavior of advanced and irradiated fuels during a LOCA.
+At the same time, the knowledge gained during this research is added to DRACCAR, a thermo-mechanical multi-rods 3D software to realistically asses the behavior of irradiated fuel rods during a LOCA.

 LOCA in spent fuel pools